Student Guide

 A student expecting extended absences from school should request a Leave of Absence (LOA) in advance.

 An LOA is a temporary interruption in a student’s program of study.
 One student-initiated LOA may be granted during a 12-month period with supporting documentation.
 An LOA may not be fewer than five school days or exceed 180 calendar days.
-An LOA may be granted for a variety of reasons including serious medical conditions, military commitments, or unexpected experiences.
+An LOA may be granted for a variety of reasons including serious medical conditions, military commitments, or unexpected circumstances.

 Considering these questions can help students understand how a Leave of Absence may support a successful return to school.
 For more information, students should speak with their instructor or department head, consult a student services representative, and, if applicable, contact the financial aid office.
 Students should also review Policy 620: Leave of Absence (policy page).